 Courses accepted for transfer will be accepted as credit only and will not carry grade points.
-Credit will be accepted for courses in which the student earned a grade of C- or better.
-However, coursework in which the student has earned a passing grade of less than a C- (D+, D or D-) will be accepted for transfer if the work was included as part of an earned Associates or Bachelor's Degree.
+Credit will be accepted for courses in which the student earned a grade of D- or better.

 Credit or waiver through College Level Examination Program (CLEP) and Advanced Placement (AP) will be determined by Graceland upon receipt of the scores from the College Board and will not necessarily correspond with what the previous school may have awarded.